 Mage and red mage death frames

 Forum rules

-Before posting critique in this forum, you must read the following:
+Before posting critique in this forum, you must read the following thread:

+Mage and red mage death frames